-- Itemized deductions that Form 1040 or 1040-SR filers report on Schedule A (Form 1040 or 1040-SR). - Soil and water conservation expenditures and endangered species recovery expenditures.
+- Itemized deductions that Form 1040 or 1040-SR filers report on Schedule A (Form 1040). - Soil and water conservation expenditures and endangered species recovery expenditures.
 See section 175 for limitations on the amount you are allowed to deduct. - Expenditures for the removal of architectural and transportation barriers to the elderly and disabled that the corporation elected to treat as a current expense.
 The deductions are limited by section 190(c) to \$15,000 per year from all sources. - Interest expense allocated to debt-financed distributions.
 The manner in which you report such interest expense depends on your use of the distributed debt proceeds.
-If the proceeds were used in a trade or business activity, report the interest on Schedule E (Form 1040 or 1040-SR), line 28.
+If the proceeds were used in a trade or business activity, report the interest on Schedule E (Form 1040), line 28.
 In column (a) enter the name of the corporation and "interest expense."
 If you materially participated in the trade or business activity, enter the interest expense in column (i).
 If you didn't materially participate in the activity, follow the Instructions for Form 8582 to figure the interest expense you can report in column (g).
 Material participation is defined earlier under Passive Activity Limitations.
 If the proceeds were used in an investment activity, report the interest on Form 4952.
-If the proceeds are used for personal purposes, the interest is generally not deductible.
+If the proceeds are used for personal purposes, the interest is generally not deductible. - Contributions to a capital construction fund (CCF).
+The deduction for a CCF investment isn't taken on Schedule E (Form 1040).
+Instead, you subtract the deduction from the amount that would normally be entered as taxable income on Form 1040 or 1040-SR, line 15.
+In the margin to the left of line 15, enter "CCF" and the amount of the deduction. - Penalty on early withdrawal of savings.
+Report this amount on Schedule 1 (Form 1040), line 17.